wizards-of-lua/wizards-of-lua/docs/spellbooklibrary.md

 ![Library of Lua](images/library-of-lua.jpg)

-On this page you find a list of books that are organized by modules and classes.
+On this page you find a list of books that are organized by classes and modules.
-Every type and module is documented within its own book.
+Every class and module is documented within its own book.
 Inside each book you will find sections about properties and functions.
 In each of those there is a brief description about their nature, their effects, and, if available, about the options you have to influence these effects.